Babyeggz/CyberDump/Cyber Security Lab/LabSetup.md

 <img src="https://i.gyazo.com/cb135da059c8387ab30c15afbe0589f6.png" width="500">

-**WARNING** Be sure to only have 1 network card and set it to host only so you dont hack out of bounds.
+**WARNING** Be sure to only have 1 network card and set it to `Host-Only` so you dont hack out of bounds.

 ## VPN Setup
 go to https://www.privateinternetaccess.com/pages/buy-vpn/ to purchase a PIA service subscription.
 I reccomend the 2 year plan because it greatly reduces the cost and really makes this provider shine over other providers.